 30. Around how many kamikaze pilots crashed their aircraft intentionally into enemy targets during the World War II?

 Whether you an amateur enthusiast or a history professor, this trivia quiz can be a great test on your knowledge about the World War 2.
-If you want more, then try this similar one on the World War 1.
+If you want more, then try the similar one on the World War 1, or this Black history quiz.